 One Hour Photo is a dark thriller featuring Robin Williams as a photo technician in a suburban American shopping mall.
 He ends up developing an obsession with the Yorkin family, whose photos he has been processing for years.
 One Hour Photo, though disturbing at times, is a social commentary on how others enter our lives without our knowledge.

 A documentary on the work of Annie Leibovitz—from Rolling Stone in the 1970s to her contributions to Vogue magazine.
 Her prolific body of work has led even the Library of Congress to declare her a ‘Living Legend.’

 Rear Window (1954)

 A race track incident leaves James Stewart stuck homebodied with a broken leg.
 The now wheelchair-bound photographer has to find other ways to entertain himself.
 His only view of the world is from the rear window of his apartment, which overlooks a courtyard and several other properties.
-He uses this, along with his camera, to spy on his neighbours around him, becoming convinced he has seen a murder occur.
+He uses this, along with his camera, to spy on his neighbors around him, becoming convinced he has seen a murder occur.